MicroCT-Based Vascular Imaging in Bone and Peri-Implant Tissues

 To evaluate the effects of decalcification, hind limbs of 10-week-old CB17SCID male mice were scanned before and after decalcification in 10% EDTA for 7 days.

 Imaging parameters included an acceleration voltage of 59 kV, a current of 167 μA, and an isotropic voxel size of 3.19 μm.
-We acquired 1991 projection images, recorded over a sample rotation of 180°, (4000 x 2672 px, 2 averaged to one, each exposed for 1740 ms).
+We acquired 1991 projection images (4000 x 2672 px, 2 averaged to one, each exposed for 1740 ms), recorded over a sample rotation of 180°.

 Figure 2: MicroangioCT-based visualization of the diaphysis of CB17SCID mice tibia before (A & A’) and after decalcification with 10% EDTA (B & B’).
 In A and A’ the tibia bone appears brighter and opaque due to higher X-ray absorption.
 In B and B’ the tibia bone appears transparent due to its lowered X-ray absorption after decalcification.
 Due to the decalcification, connecting vessels between the periosteal vessels and the vessels of the bone marrow cavity (bmc) are more easily detectable (blue arrows in A vs. B).
 The visualization of the vessels within the medullar cavity (central sinus (CS)) is also improved.
 At the external surface of the tibia, supplying arteries are visible (arteria et vena nutricia (avn)).
 The structure of the bone tissue is no longer clearly detectable after the decalcification (B-B’).